Skip to main content

 parent_id int references items on delete cascade,

-position bigint not null default 0,
+position int not null default 0

 );